 Understanding Waiting Periods in Pet Insurance Policies

-Overview: The Mechanics of the Coverage Gap
+The Coverage Gap

 A waiting period is the specific duration at the start of a pet insurance policy during which coverage is not yet active.
 If a pet shows signs of illness or suffers an injury during this window, any resulting veterinary costs are excluded from reimbursement.
 Insurance companies use these periods to protect their risk pools from "firefighting"—the act of buying a policy only after an accident has occurred or a lump has been discovered.